subl-tgm/estatsdata/README.md

 ## to recreate project:
 ### prerequisites
-you need to install docker
-then create a docker network using `docker network create networkName` next you want to create two docker container, the first one is a mysql container, the second one a phpmyadmin (phpmyadmin isnt needed but can give a good GUI to work with and its easy to setup, if you dont want phpmyadmin you also dont need the network)
+you need to install docker and have a ide for developing java (intellij works best) then create a docker network using `docker network create networkName` next you want to create two docker container, the first one is a mysql container, the second one a phpmyadmin (phpmyadmin isnt needed but can give a good GUI to work with and its easy to setup, if you dont want phpmyadmin you also dont need the network)